Phyks/BMC/README.md

 A list of ideas and TODO.
 Don't hesitate to give feedback on the ones you really want or to propose your owns.

-20. No DOI for HAL
 30. Parameter to disable remote search
-40. Open file
 45. Doc / Man
 50. Webserver interface
 60. Categories
 70. Edit an entry instead of deleting it and adding it again
 80. Automatic download of new arXiv version
+90. No DOI for HAL => thanks all for metadata with SOAP API… don't want to handle it for now :/

 ## Issues ?